Mazamars312/Analogue-Amiga/README.md

 -   All harddrive and floppy images are to be placed into the `\Assets\amiga\common`

--   For harddrive images - In the \\Cores\\Mazamars312.Amiga\\ folder the data.json file would need to be edited with the files names for each HDF file placed in data slots 310-313.
+-   For harddrive images - In the `\Cores\Mazamars312.Amiga\` folder, the `data.json` file would need to be edited with the files names for each HDF file placed in data slots 310-313.
 By default, the AmigaVision images are referenced, but you can change the names for other hard drives.
 These cannot be changed on the fly due to how the HDF images work in the core.
 They are now limited to 2TB drives.
 Anything larger will need different sector sizes to run.

 -   If HDD3 or HDD4 are needed make sure your Kickstart has been patched to support this, or install AtapiMagic/IDEFix97.
 This is not a Pocket Core/MPU issue, but a limitation of AmigaOS from back in the day.